Aldenham. Round Bush

 See OS 25” map XXXIX.15 (pub 1898 and 1947)

-The Aldenham, St John the Baptist parish records include various documents about the almshouses.
-These can be accessed at HALS, ref DP/3/25/2, but have not been examined at the time of writing (July 2020)
+The Aldenham, St John the Baptist parish records include about 160 documents about the almshouses.
+These can be accessed at HALS, ref DP/3/25/2.
+They are a mine of information.

 History of Hertfordshire, by John Edwin Cussans